ScottLilly/ArgumentParser/README.md

 So, you could write code like this:
 ```
-var chatMessage = "sales 1"; // This would be the message from Twitch chat
+var chatMessage = "sales 1"; // This would be the message text from Twitch chat command

 var parser = new Parser();
 var parsedArguments = parser.Parse(chatMessage);